 When your content moves, you want to make sure it affects your SEO performance as little as possible.
 That’s where 301 redirects come in.

 If you don’t implement 301 redirects when content moves, both visitors and search engines will have trouble figuring out where that content moved to.
 Visitors hit a 404 page, and search engines can’t send any built up relevance and authority to the new URL.
 This drops your rankings dramatically.

 We’ll explain how 301 redirects work with a simplified example of a client that’s requested a redirected URL:

 A client requests a URL from a server:

-Step 2: Server response
+Step 2: Server responds

-Step 3: New request
+Step 3: Client makes a new request

-Step 4: Server response
+Step 4: Server responds to new request

 - You’ve changed a page’s URL (see the example above).